Frequently Asked Questions

 Do your design plans include 3D renderings?

+We know the appeal of 3D visualizations, and if you'd like to have them alongside the 2D CAD drawings, we're happy to offer this service at an additional $2000 per 3d model/rendering.
 But here's the thing - we truly value your investment and want you to make the most of it.
 Rather than spending extra on 3D renderings, we'd suggest saving that money to put toward your installation.
+It might mean the difference between a DG pathway vs. Flagstone.

 What type of projects have you worked on?